-South Dakota News Watch is governed by a ten-member board of directors and managed by an executive director.
-The board members represent decades of news and management experience.
+South Dakota News Watch is governed by a nine-member board of directors and staffed by two full-time professional journalists.
+The board members and staff represent decades of news and management

 The staff will increase as the organization matures, allowing South Dakota News Watch to expand and deepen its impact.

 Bart Pfankuch, Rapid City, S.D., is content director and an investigative reporter for South Dakota News Watch.
 A Wisconsin native, he is a former editor of the Rapid City Journal.
 Pfankuch worked for about 30 years as a reporter and editor at newspapers and magazines in Wisconsin, Florida and South Dakota; he also is a syndicated writing coach.

 Nick Lowrey, based in Pierre, S.D., is an investigative staff reporter for South Dakota News Watch.
 A South Dakotan for more than 20 years and a U.S. Army veteran, Lowrey is the former managing editor of the Capital Journal in Pierre and previously was a reporter for the Argus Leader in Sioux Falls.

 Co-Chair – Randell Beck, Sioux Falls, S.D., is a retired editor and publisher of Argus Leader Media in Sioux Falls (2001-2013).
 He previously held editing and reporting roles at newspapers in Delaware, California, Missouri and Tennessee.